NorbertNader/vue-aws-starter-kit/README.md

 https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html

-**Going to make this presentation public after June 9th, 10am PDT**
+## Set up infra

-Follow the presentation here https://www.slideshare.net/NorbertNader/vue-presentation-249091110/NorbertNader/vue-presentation-249091110
+Follow the presentation to create your infra https://www.slideshare.net/NorbertNader/vue-presentation-249091110/NorbertNader/vue-presentation-249091110

+You can also watch the presentation here https://youtu.be/SNOZNupl0GY?t=29288

 Once you have your infrastructure set up you will need to update the placeholders.